xavierraffin/docs-1/docs/pages/tutorials/python.md

 ---
 title: Writing Your First Snake in Python
 permalink: /tutorials/python
 layout: card
 ---

-<p class="alert alert-danger"><strong>NOTE: This tutorial is outdated and needs to be updated for the 2020 Game Engine.
-Please see the <a href="https://github.com/battlesnakeofficial/starter-snake-python">Python Starter Snake</a> for instructions on getting started using Python and Heroku.</strong></p>

-This document will allow you to start developing a Battlesnake snake AI on a Windows 10/8/7 computer using the Python programming language.
+This document will allow you to start developing a Battlesnake snake AI on a Windows computer using the Python programming language.

 ## Step 1 - Download and Install Software

 ### Step 1.1 - Git

-Git is a version command tool to allow us to "checkout" the NodeJS starter snake from Github.com.
+Git is a version command tool to allow us to "checkout" the Python starter snake from Github.com.

 Start by going to the [Git website](https://git-scm.com/downloads) and downloading the Windows version.
 Go to your Downloads folder, double-click on the the downloaded EXE file, and follow the installation steps.
 The installation will ask you a few questions during the process: